jbuehl/ha/README.REST.md

 {"name": <service name>,
  "label": <service display name>}
 ```
-The /resources/ REST resource contains a list of HA resources and their attributes.
+The /resources/ REST resource contains a JSON representation of the HA resource collection that
-Every HA Sensor resource has an implied attribute "state" returns the current state of the sensor.
-It
-is not included in the list of attributes returned for the resource, however it may be queried
-in the same way as any other resource attribute.
+the service is exposing.
+It contains a list of the HA resource names in the collection.
 ```
 {"class": "Collection",
  "attrs": {"name": <resource collection name>,
            "type": "collection",
            "resources": [<resource 0 name>,
                          <resource 1 name>,
                          ...,
                          <resource N name>]}}
 ```

 The /states/ resource contains a list of all the names and current states of the HA Sensor